revision: 2026年3月25日 6:01:23

 OutOfMemoryError text

-- In rare cases, the app is not fully decompilable
+- In rare cases, the app is not fully decompilable and patchable

 > Why does it say that I have no root access when i try to install the patched app?